 - Permanent joint – The Huck bolt forms a permanent, high-strength joint.
 In fact, the Huck bolt has been tested to provide 10-20 percent higher tensile strength than conventional bolts.

 - Simple installation – Huck bolts are easy to install.
-Huck fastening tools are normally hydraulic, pneumatic, or battery-powered and are matched to the collar size so you simply fit the tool and swage the collar; no special training required.
+Huck fastening tools are normally hydraulic, pneumatic, or battery-powered and are matched to the collar size so you simply fit the tool and swage the collar; no special training is required.

 - High-speed installation – Because installation is so simple, installation time is shortened.
 Installing Huck bolts is typically 25-50 percent faster than installing conventional bolts, even when using power tools.